cornerman/sailfishos-patch-less-home-animations/README.md

 - Faster fade-out animation of lockscreen
 - A bit faster show/hide animation for launcher and powermenu
 - Do not show notifications on switcher when opening launcher or powermenu
+- Only highlight one switcher item: the focused or to-be-focused app
+- No highlight animation for current app when peeking